 There is no jury in one of these hearings, and the judge presiding over it has the final say in the outcome.
 If he does find that the terms were violated it is at his discretion whether or not to reinstate the original probation or modify it and make it more stringent.
 It is also within his power to impose a jail or prison sentence in its place.

-The Benefit of a Skilled Orange County Probation Violation Attorney
+The Benefit of a Skilled Orange County Probation Violation Lawyer

-An individual facing a violation hearing should always take advantage of their right to a defense lawyer.
+An individual facing a violation hearing should always take advantage of their right to a Probation Violation Lawyer for defense.
 Although this is not a jury trial, many of the same laws and regulations exist that can be beneficial to those facing criminal charges.
 There is a lot at stake during these types of proceedings and a myriad of factors that can affect its outcome.

 If the person facing charges is denying the violation, then an evidentiary hearing will have to be heard.
 In these cases there is no reasonable doubt, the prosecution only need to prove his case by a preponderance of the evidence.
 Only an experienced lawyer will be able to help a defendant dispute that with his own gathered evidence and witnesses.

-Even if the judge does find that the defendant violated his terms, a defense attorney will be able to help with the sentencing.
-An Orange County probation violation attorney will know which exculpatory and mitigating evidence should be brought to the judge’s attention in order to avoid jail time.
+Even if the judge does find that the defendant violated his terms, a Probation Violation Attorney will be able to help with the sentencing.
+An Orange County Probation Violation Lawyer will know which exculpatory and mitigating evidence should be brought to the judge’s attention in order to avoid jail time.
 Even if re-imposition of existing terms is out of the question, they can assist with negotiating a lighter jail sentence.